neovatar/aws-cli/README.md

 # AWS CLI Docker Image

-Containerized AWS CLI on alpine to avoid requiring the aws cli to be installed on CI machines.
+Containerized AWS CLI on Ubuntu to avoid requiring the aws cli to be installed on CI machines.

 ## Build